-At the very least, you need to purchase an online fundraising tool that lets you add your logo and color scheme to make the donation form match your brand.
+At the very least, you need to purchase an online fundraising tool that enables you to add your logo and color scheme to make the donation form match your brand.
 Luckily, there are a plethora of online donation vendors with features to make your forms unique.

-In fact, if you’re on the market for an online donation tool that’s like PayPal but with more nonprofit-specific features, check out Double the Donation’s list of alternatives!
+In fact, if you’re in the market for an online donation tool that’s like PayPal but with more nonprofit-specific features, check out this list of Paypal alternatives!

-One of the most aesthetically important components of an online fundraising platform is its ability to be customized to your nonprofit’s brand.
+One of the most aesthetically important components of a fundraising platform is its ability to be customized to your nonprofit’s brand.

 Each platform will vary, but you should ensure that whatever you’re purchasing allows you to:

 - Brand your donation forms with your nonprofit’s name, logo, and colors.